Prag8855/aab/content/guides/german-health-insurance.md

 ### Cost of public health insurance

 Public health insurance costs a percentage of your income.
-The cost is not affected by your age, your health condition, or how often you get sick.
+The cost does not depend on your age, your health condition, or how often you get sick.

+Use my [health insurance recommendation tool](#your-options) to calculate the cost.

 - **[If you are an employee](/guides/german-health-insurance/for-employees)**
     You pay {{GKV_MIN_RATE_EMPLOYEE}}% to {{GKV_MAX_RATE_EMPLOYEE}}% of your income (including [long-term care insurance](/glossary/Pflegeversicherung)).
 The [minimum cost](/glossary/Mindestbeitrag) is around €{{GKV_MIN_COST_EMPLOYEE|cur}} per month.
 The [maximum cost](/glossary/Höchstbeitrag) is around €{{GKV_MAX_COST_EMPLOYEE|cur}} per month.
 It comes out of your paycheck every month.